luhang-HPU/poseidon-docs/source/Getting_Started/Programming/Common.md

 - **context** (const PoseidonContext &): The PoseidonContext.
 - **size** (std::size_t): The new size.

-: Resizes the ciphertext to given size, reallocating if the capacity of the ciphertext is too small.
+Usage: Resizes the ciphertext to given size, reallocating if the capacity of the ciphertext is too small.
 The ciphertext parameters are determined by the highest-level parameters associated to the given PoseidonContext.

 <br>